Lakunake/WebDisplays-Video-Player-1.20.1-Forge/README.md

 /videos/filmeva.mp4     # Your synced video file
 server.js               # Node.js backend for socket and file serving
 index.html              # The frontend video player
+package.json            # This tells Node.js which dependencies to install and how to run the server start.bat               # The start file, gives you the link of the server config.txt              # Optional config file to customize server port, install behavior, and launch settings
 ```

 ---